teddyhendryanto/sitemate-be/README.md

 This is repo for Quiz purpose only.

-This repo contain Backend functions to perform CRUD of Blog.
+This repo contain Backend functions to perform CRUD of Ticket.

 ## Project setup